EVerest/libocpp/README.md

 ### CSMS Compatibility OCPP 2.0.1

-The current, basic implementation of OCPP 2.0.1 has been tested against a few CSMS and is continously tested against the OCPP Compliance Test Tool 2 (OCTT2) during the implementation.
+The current, ongoing implementation of OCPP 2.0.1 has been tested against a few CSMS and is continuously tested against OCTT2.

+Additionally, the implementation has been tested against those CSMS:

+-   Current

 ## Integration with EVerest